#

 }

-- Ensure that the newly created policy appears in the permissions section, then select "Create Role".
-Note the role ARN.
+policy appears in the permissions section, then select "Create role". - Use the search bar to navigate to the newly created role and take note of the ARN.

 #